Rohini Delhi, India Travel Guide

 Learn or carry translated phrases for your dietary restrictions in Hindi.

-Apps like HappyCow find vegan and vegetarian-restaurants suitable for children.
+Apps like HappyCow find vegan and vegetarian-restaurants that are family-friendly.

 Delhi hosts various food festivals throughout the year, celebrating different cuisines and food trends.